serhmarch/ModbusLib/doc/pages/05_protocol_details.md

 5. **Cable and Termination**
    - Use twisted pair cable for RS-485
-   - Add 120Ω termination resistors at both ends of RS-485 bus
+   - Add 120 Ohm termination resistors at both ends of RS-485 bus
    - Keep cable length < 1000m for 9600 baud
    - Use shielded cable in noisy environments